tlsnotary/website/blog/2025-08-08-tlsnotary-history/index.md

 ![Encryption](../../diagrams/dark/mpc-encryption.svg#gh-dark-mode-only)
 ](/docs/protocol/mpc-tls/encryption)

 TLSNotary began as an idea that formed the roots of a modern ecosystem known as zkTLS.
 Although the ZK part is emphasized, it is a bit of a misnomer.
-Protocols like TLSNotary, which work in parallel to TLS, are inherently interactive.
-The ZK part is more the end product while the MPC part is where most of the work happens.

 Still, zkTLS has stuck as a name, and it now describes a growing set of projects using TLS to prove the authenticity of web data.
 Some of these include:

 - Primus (https://primuslabs.xyz/)
 - vlayer (https://www.vlayer.xyz/)